Oxford University Men's Basketball: The 2000s

-Following their National Championship in 1999, Oxford University continued their dominance in British university basketball into the new millennium with a further four straight trips to the B.U.S.A.
-Championship Final in 2000, 2001, 2002, and 2003.
-The 2000 championship game saw a rematch against Loughborough who they had beaten the previous year.
+Following their 1999 National Championship, Oxford continued their dominance in British university basketball into the new millennium with another four straight trips to the B.U.S.A.
+Championship Final from 2000 to 2003.
+The 2000 championship game saw a rematch against Loughborough, which Oxford had beaten the previous year.
 This time Loughborough were the victors.
-Oxford regained the title in 2001, but couldn't out match back-to-back champions, College of St Mark and St John, in the 2002 and 2003 Finals.
+Oxford regained the title in 2001, but couldn't out match the University of St Mark and St John in the 2002 and 2003 Finals.

 The 2010s

 Oxford began the 2010s with a pair of B.U.C.S.
 Premier League South Division titles and consecutive appearances in the B.U.C.S.
-National Championship Final Four where they lost to Leeds Metropolitan University in 2010 and Worcester in 2011.
-Since 2011, Oxford have failed to advance further than the Super Eights.
-In 2018, The Blues went winless (0-10) in the Premier League South and were relegated to B.U.C.S.
+National Championship Final Four, where they lost to Leeds Metropolitan University in 2010 and Worcester in 2011.

+Since 2011, the Blues have failed to advance further than the B.U.C.S.
+Super Eights.

+In 2016, after a close back and forth duel in the annual Varsity Basketball Match, Cambridge beat Oxford by two points, 76–74.

+In 2018, Oxford went winless (0-10) in the Premier League South and were relegated to B.U.C.S.
 Midlands League Division One.

-The team continued to struggle in 2018-19, finishing the season 3-7 in league play to finish in the bottom two of the league and demotion to B.U.C.S.
-Midlands League Division Two.
+The team continued to struggle in 2018–19.
+The Blues finished the season 3–7 in league play, in the bottom two of the league, and were demoted to B.U.C.S.
+Midlands League Division Two, and in the final Varsity Game of the decade, Oxford lost to Cambridge 69–81.

+In 2019–20, the Blues had their first winning season in three years with a 7-6 overall record.
+The Blues finished in third place in B.U.C.S.
+Midlands League Division 2B with a 6-4 record and advanced to the second round of the Midlands Conference Cup.
+Oxford fell short against Cambridge in The Varsity Game with a final score of 65–71.